 To factor in the timing of these payments, we need to move beyond CAGR.
 Instead, we need a way to calculate our annual investment in the home and compare it to the results when we sold.
 What we are really looking for is called the internal rate of return.
 In excel the formula is XIRR.
 XIRR factors in annual investments over a number of years and calculates the ultimate return on those investments.
 Here’s how I set up the calculation in excel:

-The second thing we need to account for are the tax breaks.
+The second thing we need to account for is the tax breaks.
 We didn’t have to pay capital gains tax on the sale of our home.
-Calculating what are actual capital gains would have been is a bit complicated.
+Calculating what is actual capital gains would have been is a bit complicated.
 But we can estimate the impact of this benefit by dividing our returns of 4.2% by 1 minus our tax rate.
-Capital gains was at 15% then plus about 5% in state taxes results in a factor of .8.
+Capital gains were at 15% then plus about 5% in state taxes resulting in a factor of .8.
 So dividing 4.2% by .8 gives us a pre-tax return of 5.25%.